Azure-Samples/LearnAI-CustomComputerVisionwithAML/bootcamp.md

 # Pre-requisites

 Pre-requisites can be found [here](bootcamp-pre-requisites/0_README.md).
-Briefly, pre-requisites include the following:
+Briefly, pre-requisites in the following categories include:

-## Resources
+  _Resources_

   - The ability to create resources within an Azure subscription
   - Familiarity with how to create resources in said subscription

-## Azure Machine Learning Workbench
+  _Azure Machine Learning Workbench_

-- Python Proficiency and familiarity with Azure Machine Learning Workbench's end-end features including deployment.
+  - Python Proficiency and familiarity with Azure Machine Learning Workbench's end-end features including deployment

-## AML Package for Computer Vision
+  _AML Package for Computer Vision_

   - To download and install the packages, follow the instructions in the [pre-requisites](bootcamp-pre-requisites/0_README.md).

-## Languages
+  _Languages_

   - Python

 # Goals